pypdfium2-team/ctypesgen/README.md

 * CLI
   - Headers have been converted from positional to flag `-i`/`--headers`, to avoid confusion with options that take a variadic number of params.
-  - Beware: upstream's `--include` flag does something different and is now called `--other-headers` here.
+  - Beware: Historically, `--include` did something different and is now called `--system-headers` here.
   - `--symbol-rules` replaces `--include-symbols` (yes) / `--exclude-symbols` (never).
   - More flags changed or renamed.
 * The library loader does not implicitly search in the module's relative directory anymore.
 Add relevant libdirs explicitly.